thepacketgeek/rust-tcpstream-demo/lines/README.md

 ```

 # Using LinesCodec in the client
-With the `TcpStream` out of the way, let's refactor our client code and see how easy this can be:
+With the `TcpStream` out of the way, let's refactor our client code from the previous demo and see how easy this can be:

 ```rust
 use std::io;